TJ-Solergibert/tj-solergibert.github.io/content/post/3d-parallelism/index.md

 ---
-title: "3D Parallelism Unveiled: Step-by-Step with Code"
+title: "A Deep Dive into 3D Parallelism with Nanotron⚡️"
 subtitle: In this post, we will present 3D parallelism, the technology behind large-scale LLM training.
 We will delve into the core details of pipeline, tensor, and data parallelism with code snippets from Nanotron⚡️, a 3D parallel trainer from Hugging Face🤗

 # Summary for listings and search engines